 Selecting a name for your law firm

-The American Bar Association’s (ABA) Model Rule of Professional Conduct Rule 7.5 originally outlined the law firm naming rules you needed to follow—while the rule was deleted back in 2018, many bar associations still enforce its guidelines.
+The American Bar Association’s (ABA) Model Rule of Professional Conduct Rule 7.5 originally outlined the law firm naming rules you needed to follow.
+While Rule 7.5 was deleted back in 2018, concepts related to firm names not being misleading were added to a comment for Rule 7.1.

 In addition to this federal guideline, be sure to check your jurisdiction’s law firm naming rules as each state is different.
 For example, New York prohibits trade names.